jackalnom/centralcoastcauldrons/README.md

 Follow these steps to get your potion shop up and running:

-1. Create your own Github repository based on Central Coast Cauldrons GitHub repository.
+1. Create your own (don't fork!)
+Github repository based on Central Coast Cauldrons GitHub repository.
 When creating your repository, name it something unique from centralcoastcauldrons.
+Make your repo private but give my github (jackalnom) read access to it.
 2. Register on [Render](https://render.com/).
 Click New + and select Web Service.
 We will do a basic Build and deploy from a Git repository.
-Connect it to your Github repository and point it the new repository you created on step 1.
+Connect it to your Github repository and point it to the new repository you created in step 1.
 3. Name your service something cute and unique.
 Oregon is fine as a region.
 Leave branch and Root Directory as default.
 The Runtime should be Python 3.
-Build command should be pip install uv && uv pip sync.
-Start command should be changed to uvicorn src.api.server:app --host 0.0.0.0 --port $PORT.
+Build command should be `pip install uv && uv pip sync`.
+Start command should be changed to `uvicorn src.api.server:app --host 0.0.0.0 --port $PORT`.
 Select the Free Instance Type.
 Select Advanced and add two environment variables to start.
 The first is called `API_KEY`.
 Assign a unique string value to this variable.
 This string acts as a unique identifier for your shop and helps secure your communications.
 You will use it later when testing your service and registering it.
 The second is called `PYTHON_VERSION`.
-We will set this to 3.11.4.
+We will set this to `3.11.4`.
-5. Visit your newly deployed project to ensure it's functioning as expected.
+4. Visit your newly deployed project to ensure it's functioning as expected.
 Try navigating to https://`your-project`.onrender.com/docs.
 Once there, click the 'Authorize' button in the upper right corner and enter the same `API_KEY` you entered into environment variables earlier.
 After authorization, try out various endpoints to confirm their functionality.
-6. Navigate to [Potion Exchange](https://potion-exchange.vercel.app/), sign in using your GitHub account, and add your newly created shop to the platform.
-Be sure to provide the URL of your newly deployed webservice (don't include doc/, just the base url) and the `API_KEY` you set earlier.
+5. Navigate to [Potion Exchange](https://potion-exchange.vercel.app/), sign in using your GitHub account, and add your newly created shop to the platform.
+Be sure to provide the URL of your newly deployed webservice (don't include docs/, just the base url) and the `API_KEY` you set earlier.
-7. Return to [Potion Exchange](https://potion-exchange.vercel.app/) to monitor the next tick.
+6. Return to [Potion Exchange](https://potion-exchange.vercel.app/) to monitor the next tick.
 Check for changes in your gold balance and potion inventory.
 You should see with even this purely static implementation of your API barrels being purchased, potions getting mixed, and selling some potions to customers.

+## Running and testing locally

+To run your server locally:
+1. Create a .env file in the root of your workspace.
+Create the API_KEY variable, but make it something easy to type since this is only available on your local environment.
+2. Run `pip install uv && uv pip sync` to install packages.
+3. Run `python main.py`.
+4. Go to http://127.0.0.1:8000/docs and test out your endpoints.
+5. As you write new functions, write new test cases in the test folder.
+You can run the tests by running the `pytest` command in your workspace.

-## Version 1 - Adding persistance
+## Version 1 - Adding persistence

 The first version of your improved store will be to: 1) change from selling red potions to green potions and 2) adding inventory tracking for your green potions.
 Follow these steps:

 1. Create an account on [Supabase](https://supabase.com/).
 2. We will start with the simplest possible schema: a single row in a single table.
 Create a new project in Supabase, select the 'Table Editor' on the left-hand navigation menu, and then click the "Create a new table" button.
 Create a table called `global_inventory`.
 This table should have columns named `num_green_potions` (int4), `num_green_ml` (int4), and `gold` (int4) to keep track of your current resources.
 3. Insert an initial row in your database and set `num_green_potions` to 0, `num_green_ml` to 0, and `gold` to 100.
-3. Add your database connection details to the environment variables in your Render project.
+4. Add your database connection details to the environment variables in your Render project.
 Within your Supabase project settings, click Connect at the top of the screen.
 Copy the connection string and replace the initial postgres:// with postgresql+psycopg2:// and replace [YOUR-PASSWORD] with whatever your password is.
 For simplicity, avoid having any special characters in your password as they can screw up parsing of the connection string unless you properly escape them.
 Back in Render, add this modified string as a new environment variable named `POSTGRES_URI`.

 In your backend repository, establish a connection to your Supabase database using SQLAlchemy, drawing the `POSTGRES_URI` from environment variables.
 To do so, create a database.py file in your src folder with the following code:
 ```py